Metformin and Ozempic are popular prescription drugs that are used to help people manage their diabetes.

 Many people may be prescribed metformin or Ozempic alone, but sometimes a doctor may prescribe both drugs at once as a kind of combination therapy.

-How do Ozempic and metformin differ?
+How do metformin and Ozempic differ?

 To help understand why you might be prescribed one drug, the other, or both at once, it’s important to know a little bit about each medication and how they differ.

-But the two drugs have different active ingredients and act on the body in different ways, too.
+The two drugs have different active ingredients and act on the body in different ways, too.

 Metformin

-Similarly to Ozempic, metformin has also been shown to help people lose weight in some circumstances.
+Metformin has also been shown to help people lose weight in some circumstances.

 While Ozempic is a relatively new drug, having been FDA-approved in 2017, metformin has been on the market in the United States since 1994.
 Both drugs have seen significant increases in their use since their introduction.